coreBOS/coreBOSDocumentation/user/pages/07.knowledge-base/12.aplication-information/01.emailssent/item.md

 </tr>
 <tr>
 <td><strong>Purpose</strong></td>
-<td>Send an email on creation of calendar event that has the “Send Notification” check box marked</td>
+<td>Send an email on creation of calendar event that has the "Send Notification" check box marked</td>
 </tr>
 <tr>
 <td><strong>From address</strong></td>